ogunlao/ogunlao.github.io/_posts/2020-05-23-knn-as-a-neural-network.md

 After the previous step, we then need to find the datapoint with the closest distance to the test datapoint.
 This can be performed in two steps using the softmax layer:

 - Negate the vector, so the datapoint with minimum distance, then have the maximum value.
 - Multiply the vector by a large positive constant $\lambda \rightarrow \inf$.
 This has the effect of shrinking small values and increases already large values.
 The intention is to have the neuron turned on for only the minimum value of the input $Z_1$.
-This is equivalent to applying the softmax temperature on the vector. $\lambda is an hyperparameter$.
+This is equivalent to applying the softmax temperature on the vector. $\lambda$ is an hyperparameter.

 \begin{equation}
 Z_2 = softmax(-\lambda * Z_1)